-Instructions: Report detailed information for each initiative activity in which spending was above \$0 over the course of the current WMP cycle (2020-2022).
-For each activity, organize details under the following headings:
+Instructions: Report detailed information for each initiative activity.
+For each initiative, organize details under the following headings:

 - 1. Risk to be mitigated / problem to be addressed - 2.
-Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives - 3.
-Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk") - 4.
-Progress on initiative (amount spent, regions covered) and plans for next year - 5.
-Future improvements to initiative
+Initiative selection ("why" engage in activity) include reference to and description of a risk informed analysis and/or risk model on empirical (or projected) impact of initiative in comparison to alternatives and demonstrate that outcomes of risk are being prioritized - 3.
+Region prioritization ("where" to engage activity) include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk") and demonstrate that outcomes of risk are being prioritized - 4.
+Progress on initiative since the last WMP submission and plans, targets, and/or goals for the current year - 5.
+Future improvements to initiative include known future plans (beyond the current year) and new/novel strategies the utility may implement in the next 5 years (e.g., references to and strategies from pilot projects and researched detailed in Section 4.4.).